f4exb/sdrangel/plugins/channelrx/demodadsb/readme.md

 ![ADS-B Demodulator Data](../../../doc/img/ADSBDemod_plugin_table.png)

-* ICAO ID - 24-bit hexidecimal ICAO aircraft address.
+* ICAO ID - 24-bit hexadecimal ICAO aircraft address.
 This is unique for each aircraft.
 (ADS-B)
 * Callsign - Aircraft callsign (which is sometimes also the flight number).
 (ADS-B)
 * Aircraft - The aircraft model.
 (DB)
 * Airline - The logo of the operator of the aircraft (or owner if no operator known).
 (DB)